arvati/crypto-keys/docs/tests.md

 assert.isTrue(true);
 ```

-<a name="node-module-for-cryptographic-key-utilities-in-javascript"></a>
-## Node Module for Cryptographic Key Utilities in JavaScript
+# Node Module for Cryptographic Key Utilities in JavaScript
 Default Key Pair generation using crypto ✓.
-2ms.
+3ms.

 ```js
 // This will only work with higher versions of nodejs >=10